abbirku/UserActivity/README.md

-# WebCamImageSync
+# UserActivity
-Target of this repository is to capture image from WebCam and sync images on google drive
+Target of this repository is to capture user activities and sync data on google drive